- New Recipes

 Pisco is a South American grape brandy produced in Peru and Chile, and both countries claim to have invented the original version of this cocktail which is made with pisco, simple syrup, lime juice, egg white and bitters.
 You could say it's South America's margarita.
 Cheesecake Factory, however, has added other juices, plus sweet-and-sour to the mix, and swapped out the egg white for Frothee (look for this drink-foaming ingredient at liquor stores and bar supply outlets).
-Shake up all the ingredients with flair until foamy and pour the drink into a wine glass or martini glass to serve.
+Use my Cheesecake Factory Pisco Sour recipe below, shake up all the ingredients with flair until foamy and pour the drink into a wine glass or martini glass to serve.

 Source: Top Secret Restaurant Recipes 3 by Todd Wilbur.

 - 3/4 ounce lime juice

 1. Fill a 16-ounce wine glass with ice, then pour the ice into a cocktail shaker.

 2. Add all drink ingredients to the shaker and shake well.

 3. Pour contents of shaker back into the wine glass.

 4. Garnish with a wedge of fresh pineapple and a lime slice on the rim of the glass.
 Add a straw and serve.